 Should You Bother Marking Your Queen Bee?

-When you mark her, keeping tabs on her becomes much easier.
-In fact, the queen has a few subtle differences that separate her from her daughters which makes finding her tricky.
+When you mark queen bees, keeping tabs on them becomes much easier.
+In fact, queen honey bees have subtle differences that separate them from their daughters which makes finding your queen bees tricky.

 If you take the time to observe her, she even walks a little differently.
 She has a royal gait, shall we say.

 She moves a little slower, almost like she’s always inspecting the guard.